Receive exceptional care from a renowned orthopedic team

 - Developmental dysplasia of the hip (DDH)

-Dr. Baratz leads a research team that explores the effectiveness of new surgical techniques, joint implants and total joint replacement systems.
+Drs.
+Baratz and Zarin lead a research team that explores the effectiveness of new surgical techniques, joint implants and total joint replacement systems.
 Many of the team’s investigations stem from patients’ questions about total joint surgery and implants and how they affect outcomes after surgery.

 Along with our joint registry, which tracks outcomes of people who have had total joint replacements at our program, we have been able to improve the procedures we do today and our knowledge – which we always pass along to you, your family and caregivers.